Science4Parliament Podcast

 Text the Science4Parliament podcast here.

-Welcome to the Science4Parliament podcast, the first podcast that aims to foster the relationship between science and decision makers and show how research and innovation are vital to the equitable and sustainable functioning of our societies and economies.
+Welcome to the Science4Parliament podcast, the first podcast that aims to foster the relationship between science and decision-makers and show how research and innovation are vital to the equitable and sustainable functioning of our societies and economies.

-It is presented by Denis Naughten, a directly elected member of parliament in Ireland for nearly three decades.
-Denis has served as an Irish cabinet minister, and on the Council of European Union Ministers and is currently chairperson of the Inter-Parliamentary Union Working Group on science and technology, based in Geneva, which aims to inspire global parliamentary action through legislative work, in the field of science and technology.
+It is presented by Denis Naughten, a directly elected Member of Parliament in Ireland for nearly three decades.
+Denis has served as an Irish cabinet minister and on the Council of European Union Ministers and is currently chairperson of the Inter-Parliamentary Union Working Group on Science and Technology, based in Geneva, which aims to inspire global parliamentary action through legislative work in the field of science and technology.

-In this episode, Denis talks to Dr Sophia Huyer, the gender and social inclusion lead for the programme: Accelerating the Impact of Climate Research in Africa (AICCRA), at the International livestock Research Institute in Dakar in Senegal.
-Dr Huyer has been publishing and presenting on global gender equality issues in relation to technology innovation and sustainable development for over 20 years . in this episode of the podcast she talks about what is being done, not only to research the impacts of climate change, but to find solutions and communicate this information to local communities in Africa to help make a difference to small farmers’ and especially women’s quality of life.
+In this episode, Denis talks to Dr Sophia Huyer, the gender and social inclusion lead for the programme Accelerating the Impact of Climate Research in Africa (AICCRA) at the International Livestock Research Institute in Dakar in Senegal.
+Dr Huyer has been publishing and presenting on global gender equality issues in relation to technology innovation and sustainable development for over 20 years.
+In this episode of the podcast, she talks about what is being done, not only to research the impacts of climate change but to find solutions and communicate this information to local communities in Africa to help make a difference to small farmers and especially women’s quality of life.

 More information on Dr. Sophia Huyer